Read next

 We’ve done work on the few Green Belt exceptions that exist and have an established understanding of the Green Belt very special circumstances that can sometimes allow for development on the Green Belt, which makes us a go-to team for many landowners looking to bring their dream home design to life.

-In the meantime, if you’d like to discuss your project in the Green Belt, please get in touch with our friendly team.
+If you’d like to discuss your project in the Green Belt, please get in touch with our friendly team.

 Urbanist Architecture’s founder and managing director, Ufuk Bahar takes personal charge of some of our larger projects, focusing particularly on Green Belt developments, new-build flats and housing and high-end full refurbishments.